mattriley/node-module-composer/README-TEMPLATE.md

 A tiny but powerful closure-based module composition utility.

+Why is it so common for modern JavaScript applications to be reasoned about in terms of scripts and files, and implemented as convoluted mazes of file imports?

+Module Composer encourages intentionality for application architecture by making it easier to design and reason about an application as a composition of modules.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->